 If you are worried about roommates hearing you, it is very difficult to hear this behind a closed door, I think someone would be more likely to hear me making noise than the vibrator itself.
 And once it is inside you it's much more muffled.

 The only issue I have with the Soraya is that the metallic part is actually an ABS plastic with a chrome finish.
-It fooled me (it's pretty heavy) until the finish started flaking after a year of use.
 I'd prefer it was actually metal.

 As for vibration patterns and power it is solid and delivers everything you need from a dual action vibrator.
 It's in the mid-high range as far as power goes.
 If you want the strongest rabbit vibrator you should go with the Ina 2 which has larger g-spot coverage and stronger vibration motors.

-As far as looks go this is one of the most beautiful vibrators there is.
+As far as looks go this is one of the most beautiful vibrators there is, and one of the top rabbit vibrators.
 It was definitely one of the most gorgeous toys I ever owned and I felt pretty fancy using it.
 I do prefer the Ina 2 as far as pure pleasure goes, but for something discreet for traveling I would pick this and still love it almost as much.